SeonghwanSeo/kfold/docs/DEVELOPMENT_NOTE.md

 In particular, we started from Boltz's implementation.
 - NOTE: Boltz1's processed data and training code are publicly available, but Boltz2's training code is not, so implementation is based on Boltz1.

+---

-## Implementation of AlphaFold3 Algorithms
+## Reproduction of AlphaFold3 Algorithms

 This section explains how we implement AlphaFold3 algorithm and compares it to Boltz1 or other models, highlighting the differences.